RPC

 Protocol Buffers: No Big Deal

-July 11th, 2008 | Published in HTTP, RPC, distributed systems, services | Add to del.icio.us
+July 11th, 2008 | Published in distributed systems, HTTP, RPC, services | Bookmark on Pinboard.in

 I’ve gotten a few emails asking me to blog my opinion of Google’s Protocol Buffers.
 Well, I guess I pretty much share Stefan’s opinion.
 I certainly don’t see this stuff providing anything tremendously innovative, so as with Cisco Etch, it seems to me to be just another case of NIH.